epfl-lara/stainless/resourcebounds.rst

 After all, most of the  development effort is spent on making implementations efficient, and now you can verify the efficiency of your implementations!

-The rest of this documentation presents an brief of verifying resource usage of programs using Leon.
+The rest of this documentation presents a brief overview of verifying resource usage of programs using Leon.
 More illustrations are available under the `Resourcebounds` section of `leon web <http://leon.epfl.ch>`_